(toe'' si liz' oo mab)

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are receiving tocilizumab injection.

 - ask your doctor whether you should receive any vaccinations before you begin your treatment with tocilizumab injection.
+If possible, all vaccinations for children should be brought up to date before beginning treatment.
 Do not have any vaccinations during your treatment without talking to your doctor.

 What SPECIAL DIETARY instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do IF I FORGET to take a dose?

 If you miss an appointment to receive a tocilizumab infusion, call your doctor.

 If you forget to inject a subcutaneous dose of tocilizumab, inject the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not inject a double dose to make up for a missed one.
 Call your doctor or pharmacist if you do not know when to inject tocilizumab injection.

 Tocilizumab injection may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - runny nose, sneezing